gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 ## Why

-Whilst deploying a large fleet of Bots is fairly trivial when using the delegated join methods, the experience when managing a fleet of bot hosts on-prem is more challenging.
+Whilst deploying a large fleet of Bots is fairly trivial when using the delegated and TPM join methods, the experience when managing a fleet of bot hosts on-prem is more challenging.

 The following burdens currently exist: